What is a windsock?

 Windsocks serve diverse purposes across various industries.
 Their primary objective is to provide quick indications to personnel or observers regarding the wind direction and intensity.
 Most commonly, they are positioned near runways or helipads at airports, enabling pilots to promptly assess wind conditions before takeoff.

 Moreover, windsocks find application in factories or industrial areas where the release of hazardous gases or substances is a concern.
 In emergency situations, individuals can swiftly determine the direction in which the hazardous substances are being carried by the wind, aiding them in identifying the most effective escape route.
+In addition, windsocks are also commonly found on roads and bridges where crosswinds can pose a danger.
+This informs traffic about wind conditions.
+And allows drivers to adjust their driving style accordingly in advance.

-Are windsocks calibrated?
+Are our windsocks calibrated?

 What do the windsock speed charts represent?